JonasPrimbs/oidc-e2ea-server/README.md

 #### Maximum Token Validity Period

-The Remote ID Token's maximum validity period in seconds.
+The ID Assertion Token's maximum validity period in seconds.
 If the requested token period is longer than this value, this value is used.

 Default Value: `2592000` (30 days).